pnuehrenberg/vassi/docs/index.rst

 Welcome to *automated-scoring*, a Python package for automated scoring of animal behavior using trajectory data.

-*automated-scoring* provides classes and methods to
+.. admonition:: *automated-scoring* provides classes and methods to

-- handle and manipulate trajectory and posture data
+    - handle and manipulate trajectory and posture data in datasets with groups of multiple individuals (see :doc:`source/4_import_data`)
-- extract individual and dyadic spatiotemporal features to describe movement and posture
+    - extract individual and dyadic spatiotemporal features to describe movement and posture (see :doc:`source/5_feature_extraction`)
-- handle datasets containing multiple groups of individuals
-- sample datasets to train machine-learning algorithms
+    - sample datasets to train machine-learning algorithms (see :doc:`source/3_basic_usage`)
     - post-process behavioral classification results for down-stream analyses
     - interactive visualization of behavioral sequences

 .. toctree::
     :caption: Getting Started